agilscripts/Leo-Water-Management/README.md

 -**Node RED:** The core tool for data collection and dashboard creation, using visual programming.

--**AWS (Amazon Web Services) Implementation:** Detailed instructions for ZIAM, EC2, and RDB setup for cloud deployment.
+-**AWS (Amazon Web Services) Implementation:** Detailed instructions for IAM, EC2, and RDB setup for cloud deployment.

 ## Documentation Contents
 **This documentation includes the following sections and resources:**